 The combination of a large solar array, an energy management program called LoadFlex, and a large battery is known as a Smart Energy Hub.
 At GPT, the hubs are delivered in partnership with Shell Energy with funding from government.
 This kind of innovation is what’s needed with an orderly transition to a low carbon economy.

 Chirnside Park, one of GPT’s first shopping centres to operate carbon neutrally, exemplifies an orderly transition plan.
-This included investments in a 650 kW solar PV array, a LoadFlex program and one of the largest battery storage systems in an Australian property.
+This included investments in a 650 kW solar PV array, a LoadFlex program and, at the time of installation, one of the largest battery storage systems servicing a building in Australia.
 GPT can flex its energy demand using predictive technologies and market triggers that can change our building’s energy demand in an instant and help stabilise the grid.
 Investing in both a solar PV array and battery is critical to ensure energy reliability and affordable rates (for GPT and/or tenants) when there is little sun and wind and aging coal-fired power stations break down.

 Maintaining comfort conditions of our assets remains a priority.
 With the Smart Energy Hub, during times of electricity supply constraint, we are able to flex our loads in addition to utilising the stored energy from the battery and electricity generation from the solar PV array to lower peak demand cost, maintain conditions and stabilise the grid as it transitions to renewables.